Dr-Electron/iota-sdk-evm/bindings/wasm/README.md

-# IOTA SDK Library - WebAssembly Bindings
+# IOTA SDK EVM Library - WebAssembly Bindings

-WebAssembly (Wasm) bindings for TypeScript/JavaScript to the IOTA SDK library.
+WebAssembly (Wasm) bindings for TypeScript/JavaScript to the IOTA SDK EVM library.

 ## Which Bindings to Choose?